Chinese Science Fiction 🚀 5 Articles & Books To Enjoy

 In this famous novel which is in the beginning set during the Cultural Revolution we follow the scientist Ye Wenjie who emits signals to extra-terrestrial beings and then alerts them to Earth, because she believes humanity needs a serious wake up call.

-Again, we don’t want to say too much, but a combination of the Cultural Revolution, aliens and the diminishing belief in science (which rings so true today with the anti-vaxxers and “flat-earthers”) – well, that sounds like a recipe for success!
+Again, we don’t want to say too much, but a combination of the Cultural Revolution, aliens and the diminishing belief in science (which may ring a bell in the modern age…) – well, that sounds like a recipe for success!

 Chinese Science Fiction #3 – Cat Country